wxMaxima-developers/wxmaxima/README.md

 wxMaxima is a document based interface for the computer algebra system Maxima.
-For more information about Maxima, visit https://maxima.sourceforge.io/.  wxMaxima uses wxWidgets and runs natively on Windows, X11 and Mac OS X.  wxMaxima provides menus and dialogs for many common Maxima commands, autocompletion, inline plots and simple animations. wxMaxima is distributed under the GPL license.
+For more information about Maxima, visit https://maxima.sourceforge.io/.  wxMaxima uses wxWidgets and runs natively on Windows, mac OS, Linux and other platforms. wxMaxima provides menus and dialogs for many common Maxima commands, autocompletion, inline plots and simple animations. wxMaxima is distributed under the GPL license.

 wxMaxima is included with the Windows and the Macintosh installer for Maxima.
 Packages are also available for many Linux distributions.
 Screenshots